 One of the main reasons I recommend renting a car for this particular Slovenia route is so you can experience the incredible Vršič Pass drive.
 This route through the highest part of Slovenia’s Julian Alps is absolutely stunning, with epic views presenting themselves around each hairpin turn.

 The drive is fantastic to experience on its own, however, there are also countless stops to enjoy and hikes to experience if you want to make it more of an adventure.
-Though the drive itself only takes about one to two hours, there are many trails and lookout points on the pass that you can easily spend the entire day enjoying some of the incredible scenery here.
+Though the drive itself only takes about one to two hours, there are many trails and lookout points on the pass so you can easily spend the entire day enjoying some of the incredible scenery here.

 Keep in mind that the pass is closed in the snowy winter months, but opens up as soon as there is no snow covering the road.